 If you love celebrating the holidays with your Primary children, this post is perfect for you!
 I’ve compiled my favorite St Patrick’s Day Singing Time Ideas into one post so they are easy to find and implement.

 Some of the St Patrick’s Day Singing Time Ideas will link you to printable lesson plans right here on this blog.
-Others are from other Primary bloggers we love!
+Others are from other Primary Chorister and bloggers we love!
 Still, some of the ideas I’ve only shared here, so read on through the whole list to find some fun activities to do in March during Singing Time!

 Affiliate links are used in this post.